simon-frankau/wordle-solver/README.md

 # Sources

 The words in the `words` directory are sourced from the Wordle game itself, so that we're solving the actual real game.
+The scoring algorithm is reverse-engineered from its JS.